SEIR-7-06/intro-to-python/README.md

 - Define a Python _dictionary_ named **`where_are_my_things`** containing a few items; where  the `keys` are things you have, and the `value` is the location you keep those things.

 - Write a `for` loop that iterates over the items in the dictionary and prints each one as _My [thing] is kept [location]_.

 ---

-## IPython
-As noted above, we can always access a **local** Python REPL just by typing `python3` into our terminal app.
-The standard REPL is fine but it lacks a few quality-of-life imporvements that we as developers have probably gotten used to.
-That's where IPython comes in!

-IPython is a powerful interactive Python shell (or REPL) with a long list of features.
-A few of my favourites are syntax highlighting, tab completion, and an integrated debugger.
-You can see the [full list of features here](https://ipython.readthedocs.io/en/stable/).

-### Installation
-1.  `brew install python3`
-2. Python doesn't ship with the most up to date version of package manager pip, so upgrade pip : `pip3 install --upgrade pip`
-3.  `pip3 install ipython`

-### Uasge
-You can use IPython in exactly the same way we used repl.it today.
-In fact, feel free to use it on the lab today and if you like it, look into how you can make it your default Python shell.

----